TentacleOrg/Tentacle/doc/ChannelsApi.md

 // uncomment below to setup prefix (e.g. Bearer) for API key, if needed
 //defaultApiClient.getAuthentication<ApiKeyAuth>('CustomAuthentication').apiKeyPrefix = 'Bearer';

-final api_instance = ChannelsApi();
+final api = Openapi().getChannelsApi();
-final userId = 38400000-8cf0-11bd-b23e-10b96e4ef00d; // String | User Id to filter by.
-Use System.Guid.Empty to not filter by user. final startIndex = 56; // int | Optional.
+final String userId = 38400000-8cf0-11bd-b23e-10b96e4ef00d; // String | User Id to filter by.
+Use System.Guid.Empty to not filter by user. final int startIndex = 56; // int | Optional.
 The record index to start at.
-All items with a lower index will be dropped from the results. final limit = 56; // int | Optional.
-The maximum number of records to return. final supportsLatestItems = true; // bool | Optional.
-Filter by channels that support getting latest items. final supportsMediaDeletion = true; // bool | Optional.
-Filter by channels that support media deletion. final isFavorite = true; // bool | Optional.
+All items with a lower index will be dropped from the results. final int limit = 56; // int | Optional.
+The maximum number of records to return. final bool supportsLatestItems = true; // bool | Optional.
+Filter by channels that support getting latest items. final bool supportsMediaDeletion = true; // bool | Optional.
+Filter by channels that support media deletion. final bool isFavorite = true; // bool | Optional.
 Filter by channels that are favorite.

 try {
-    final result = api_instance.getChannels(userId, startIndex, limit, supportsLatestItems, supportsMediaDeletion, isFavorite);
+    final response = api.getChannels(userId, startIndex, limit, supportsLatestItems, supportsMediaDeletion, isFavorite);
-    print(result);
+    print(response);
-} catch (e) {
+} catch on DioError (e) {
     print('Exception when calling ChannelsApi->getChannels: $e\n');
 }
 ```